Promoting Supply Chain CSR

 Education for Procurement Personnel

 To help all those in procurement positions company-wide improve their understanding and implementation of CSR, a thorough explanation of the Basic Purchasing Principles, along with a curriculum relating to supply chain CSR, is included in training materials for new employees, transferred employees, and management skills improvement.
-All Sharp Group employees also take compliance-related training based on the Sharp Code of Conduct, which covers topics such as respect for human rights.
+Additionally, all Sharp Group employees in Japan take compliance-related training based on the Sharp Code of Conduct in order to foster respect for human rights, and ESG-related training in order to gain basic knowledge about sustainable procurement.
+This is done to ensure that all procurement personnel within the company have undergone training on sustainable procurement.

 Procurement BCP

-Strengthening the Hotline and Consultation System for Suppliers
+Strengthening the Hotline and Consultation System for Supplier

 Sharp Corporation and its affiliated companies in Japan have set up the Crystal Hotline to handle organizational and individual legal and ethical violations.
 The hotline accepts reports and consultation requests from suppliers.

-Additionally, in order to develop a grievance mechanism as required of companies by the United Nations Guiding Principles on Business and Human Rights (UNGP), Sharp is a regular member of the Japan Center for Engagement and Remedy on Business and Human Rights (JaCER).
-Since October 2022, a broad range of stakeholders, including global supply chain employees, have been able to make use of JaCER’s Engagement and Remedy Platform to submit reports in Japanese or English of human rights-related grievances.
+Additionally, in order to develop a grievance mechanism as required of companies by the United Nations Guiding Principles on Business and Human Rights (UNGP), Sharp is an inaugural member (regular member) of the Japan Center for Engagement and Remedy on Business and Human Rights (JaCER).
+Since October 2022, a broad range of stakeholders, including employees in global supply chains (including second-tier and lower suppliers) and the labor unions and NGOs that support them, have been able to make use of JaCER’s Engagement and Remedy Platform to submit reports in Japanese or English of human rights-related grievances.

 Audits and Education to Ensure Full Compliance with the Subcontract Act